Holiday nightmare: German family have car, luggage and passports stolen then spot woman selling their clothes

 "But Saturday was a black day for us and we are sad that police can't help us."

+"Police returned a number of items belonging to the victims last night including their passports after they were handed in by a member of the public," said Inspector Ben Offner.

+Investigators were following strong lines of inquiry to identify those behind the theft and finding the stolen vehicle.

-Spokespeople from both the police and Wilson confirmed they were investigating the incident but could not provide comment at this time.
+Wilson confirmed they were investigating the theft but could not provide comment at this time.